 But we’ve taken a different approach and switched to offering virtual internships.
-By moving online, we’ve made sure that our eight-week-long programme can still go ahead.
-For the duration of the programme, our ‘Gridterns’ will be working alongside their line managers in a virtual capacity.
+By moving online, we’ve made sure that our eight-week-long program can still go ahead.
+For the duration of the program, our ‘Gridterns’ will be working alongside their line managers in a virtual capacity.

 For the last ten summers, as many as 200 interns have arrived at National Grid sites from across the US, meaning we’ve had thousands of participants to date.
 Universities, including technological and engineering leaders University of Illinois and Clarkson University, send many students to us to get a taste of a real-life career at National Grid.

 The paid internships span across the whole of our business, from engineering to marketing to IT, and offer interns the chance to build their own professional and social network.